 Llano del Búho

-© Imagen: Andalucía Film Commission
+© Imagen: Andalucía Film Commision

-© Imagen: Andalucía Film Commission
+© Imagen: Andalucía Film Commision

 This stunning Natural Site covers 280 km2 and is located only 30 kilometres far from the city of Almeria.
 It is one of the most famous landscapes within the History of Film as a result of the tremendous success achieved by the spaghetti western movies in the 60s and 70s.
 More than 300 sunny days per year and its singular geological formations (some of them very similar to the lunar landscape) makes this incomparable space a perfect set for every audio-visual production.

 El Llano del Búho is located in the heart of Tabernas Desert.
 To reach this point you have to leave the road to Poblado Fort Bravo.
 Once you have crossed under the road bridge, between the promenades to the town, there is a diversion on the road to the right, a promenade that goes directly to this singular location that has been immortalized in numerous films.